Frequently Asked Questions

 Contact us if you have a question you can’t find the answer to.

 + Is Verifact owned by any major media company?

-No. Verifact is a private, independent organisation.
+No. Verifact is an independent organisation.

 + Will Verifact be free to use?